-Cosmina joined The Alan Turing Institute in January 2018 to work with Professor Helen Margetts on setting up and leading the public policy research programme.
-Starting from scratch in 2018, the programme now has 10+ full-time employees.
-It is home to 65+ senior AI researchers from 10+ universities.
-Within the UK, 70+ public sector organisations reached out for help in the past two years, and the programme's researchers conducted 100,000s of hours of work for the public sector.
-Outside of the UK, the programme has gained international recognition.
+Cosmina joined The Alan Turing Institute in January 2018 to set up the public policy research programme.
+Starting from scratch in 2018, the programme now has 30+ full-time employees and 70+ affiliated researchers.
+Within the UK, more than public sector organisations reached out for help, and the programme's researchers conducted 100,000s of hours of work to support these organisations.
+Outside the UK, the programme has gained international recognition.
 The European Commission highlighted the value of the Turing’s public policy programme in its flagship policy report on AI, while the OECD identified the programme as a highly successful model in its primer on AI for the public sector.

 Cosmina sits on the Financial Conduct Authority and the Bank of England's Financial Services Artificial Intelligence Public-Private Forum, as well as the Department for International Trade's Trade and Economy Panel.
 She is a regular participant in various working groups, such as the Regulators and AI working group and the London Emerging Tech Charter working group.
 She also sits on the Advisory Board of Patterns, a data science journal published by Cell Press.
 In the past, she was a member of the UK Government's Digital and Telecoms Expert Trade Advisory Group.

-Prior to joining the Institute, Cosmina was an Executive Director and co-founder of Aurora Energy Research, a company that now has 100+ employees and is one of UK’s leading energy market modelling and analytics firms.
+Prior to joining the Institute, Cosmina was an Executive Director and co-founder of Aurora Energy Research, a company that now has 200 employees and is the UK’s leading energy market modelling and analytics firms.
 She also spent five years at Google, defining the company’s investment and business strategy in Eastern Europe, the Middle East, and Africa.

-Cosmina has an MPhil (obtained with Distinction) and a DPhil in Economics from the University of Oxford.
-She has been a Research Associate at the university's Oxford Internet Institute since 2018.
+Cosmina has an MPhil (obtained with Distinction) and a DPhil (PhD) in Economics from the University of Oxford.
+She has been a Research Associate at the University's Oxford Internet Institute since 2018.

-Cosmina’s recent invited lectures, talks, and public appearances include:
+Since joining the Turing, Cosmina’s invited lectures, talks, and public appearances include: